 The USA has the largest prison population worldwide and numbers are constantly increasing.
 In 1980 the number stoof at 500,000 prisoners, in 2000 it had already become 2 million.
 Currently, over 2,400,000 people are held in American prisons.

 Letters are no reliable way of communication

 If one of your relatives is sentenced and torn out of their usual environment, it is especially important to stay in contact.
-But naturally the distance between prison and home town can pose a problem.
+But naturally, the distance between prison and hometown can pose a problem.

 Therefore many relatives use a traditional way of communication to stay in touch: sending letters.
-However, unfortunately there is a high risk that your handwritten words will never reach the recipient.
+However, unfortunately there is a high risk that your handwritten letter will never reach the recipient.
 This is due to restrictions for communication between prisoners and the outside world, which are particularly strict in the USA.
 Letters are always opened for security reasons and often damaged in the course of the controls.
 This might result in disappointment for both the sender and the recipient.

-MyPostcard postcards as solution
+MyPostcard postcards are the solution

 The final step is to include the address for your inmate.
 And the best part is that you can create a profile to save the address for a one-click experience in the future.

 And if all of this sounds too good to be true, get this, prices start as low as $1.99.
 You can barely buy a regular postcard so cheap, let alone have it personalized and include postage!
 You can also use PayPal to purchase your postcards.